kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![separation of process and its threads](/assets/2025-06-16-concurrency/process-threads.png)

-Threads are managed in the kernel space via a scheduler which allocates CPU time to threads.
+Threads are managed in the kernel space via a scheduler which allocates CPU time to thread execution.

 Thread management is limited by the number of CPU cores as the more threads per CPU core the more time the kernel will need to spend scheduling each thread, which is time not spent executing threads.